dgroomes/jshell-playground/with-gradle/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

-* Define the "build" task depends-on relationship with "listDependencies" in the plugin code itself instead of the project Gradle file.
+* DONE Define the "build" task depends-on relationship with "listDependencies" in the plugin code itself instead of the project
+  Gradle file.

 ## Referenced material